Satyajeet Bachhav

-Satyajeet Bachhav (born 28 November 1992) is an Indian cricketer. his caste is mali.
+Satyajeet Bachhav (born 28 November 1992) is an Indian cricketer.
 He made his Twenty20 debut for Maharashtra in the 2015–16 Syed Mushtaq Ali Trophy on 3 January 2016.
 He made his List A debut for Maharashtra in the 2016–17 Vijay Hazare Trophy on 4 March 2017.

 He was the joint-leading wicket-taker for Maharashtra in the 2018–19 Vijay Hazare Trophy, with fifteen dismissals in eight matches.
 He was also the leading wicket-taker for Maharashtra in the 2018–19 Ranji Trophy, with 28 dismissals in seven matches.
 He finished the 2018–19 Syed Mushtaq Ali Trophy as the leading wicket-taker in the tournament, with twenty dismissals in twelve matches.